nbr23/around-the-word/README.md

 # around-the-word

-Visualize author nationalities from your "books read" list as an interactive world heatmap.
+Visualize author birthplaces from your "books read" list as an interactive world heatmap.

 ## Install